aduth/hpq/README.md

 ## Getting Started

-Download the generated script file from [`dist/hpq.js`](https://raw.githubusercontent.com/aduth/hpq/master/dist/hpq.js) or install via NPM if you have a front-end build process:
+[Download the generated script file](https://unpkg.com/hpq/dist/hpq.min.js) or install via NPM if you have a front-end build process:

 ```
 npm install hpq